Mental Health First Aid (Adult)

-A two day Adult Mental Health First Aid (MHFA) course in central Manchester - Oldham Street, M4 1LE - on the 13 - 14th of February 2018.
+A two day Adult Mental Health First Aid (MHFA) open course in central Manchester - Oldham Street, M4 1LE - on the 31st July - 1st August 2018.
 Both days run from 0900-1700 and drinks and refreshments are provided.

-To ensure the best learning experience this course is delivered by two teaching/training qualified and supportive tutors, with a comprehensive introduction to mental health issues and how to support someone in a mental health crisis.
+We ensure a high quality learning experience, by using two teaching/training qualified and supportive tutors, with a comprehensive introduction to mental health issues and how to support someone in a mental health crisis.

-Mental Health First Aid (MHFA) is a training course which teaches people how to identify, understand and help someone who may be experiencing a mental health issue.
+Mental Health First Aid (MHFA) is an internationally recognised training course which teaches people how to identify, understand and help someone who may be experiencing a mental health issue.

 MHFA won’t teach you to be a therapist, but it will teach you to listen, reassure and respond, even in a crisis – and even potentially stop a crisis from happening.